jvntra/Simple-Movie-Recommendation-System/README.md

 **Ratings**

-the ratings dataset is comprised of 100,836 observations which are records of the user id(userId), the id of the movie that was rated by said user (movieId) and the time at which the rating was recorded (timestamp).
+The ratings dataset is comprised of 100,836 observations which are records of the user id(userId), the id of the movie that was rated by said user (movieId) and the time at which the rating was recorded (timestamp).

 **Movies**

-the movies data table consists of tthe ID of the movies (movieId), the corresponding title (title) and genre of each movie (genres)
+The movies data table consists of tthe ID of the movies (movieId), the corresponding title (title) and genre of each movie (genres)

 ### Data Preprocessing & Structuring

+The movielens dataset was curated and compiled before downloading.
+We removed extraneous columns in the primary data set (timestamp in the ratings table) as well as a host of extraneous variables retrieved from IMDB api calls.